UKPLab/attitude-root-taxonomy/README.md

 * "st_baseline" is the Sentence Transformer and logistic regression.
 * "setfit_baseline" is standard fine-tuning with SetFit.
 * "setfit_pretrain" is two-step fine-tuning with SetFit.

+If you wish to see a summary of the results reported in the paper you can use `python summarize.py`.